1. Power: the Academic Introduction

 b.
 The oppressed can do no wrong, the oppressor can do no right.

 Sometimes, you’ll hear this principle expressed as: the oppressed have the right to fight the oppressor by any means necessary.
-Again, we are facing a fallacy.
+Again, we are facing a moral confusion.
 Consider an employee who is pushed to work long hours against the terms of his contract by a demanding boss.
-By all accounts, he is oppressed by someone more powerful than himself.
-But if, in an act of retaliation, one night, the employee physically assaulted the boss, beating him to a pulp, he would not be performing a moral action.
+By most accounts, he is oppressed by someone more powerful than himself.
+But if, one night, in a fit of retaliation, the employee drew a pistol and shot the boss dead, he would not have performed a moral action.
 The oppressed does not have carte blanche to inflict whatever suffering he pleases on the oppressor.

 This discussion segways into a hard to stomach truth: sometimes the path towards a better society involves appealing to the oppressor’s humanity.
 Take the civil rights movement: a movement that, at its heart, was about showing the oppressor their own reflection and asking, 'Are you really okay with this?'
 History shows us this approach works—people realized they were hurting others, whether Black Americans, gay people, or any marginalized group, and some of them changed.